blockservice/echoin/docs/validator.rst

     height: 271
 }

-cmt_queryValidators
+ec_queryValidators
 --------
-Get a list of all running validators, backup validators, and validator candidates, with the amount of CMT staked to each one.
+Get a list of all running validators, backup validators, and validator candidates, with the amount of EC staked to each one.
 Not signed, and no parameter.

 **Parameters**